All Episodes

 So which is it?

-Are you listening to the voters or are you listening to the Vice President and what does that mean?
+Are you listening to the voters or are you listening to the vice president and what does that mean?

-Um there were different factors that determine the outcome of different races, but no question, Iraq was on people's minds.
+There were different factors that determine the outcome of different races, but no question, Iraq was on people's minds.

-And uh, as you have just learned, I am making a change at the Secretary of Defense to bring a fresh perspective as to how to achieve something I think most Americans want, which is a victory.
+And as you have just learned, I am making a change at the Secretary of Defense to bring a fresh perspective as to how to achieve something I think most Americans want, which is a victory.

 We will work with members of Congress.

-Uh we will work with the Baker Hamilton Commission.
+We will work with the Baker-Hamilton Commission.

 And I believe that's what the American people want.